getify/You-Dont-Know-JS/scope-closures/ch7.md

 | :--- |
 | I deliberately defined `getCurrent()` as a `function` expression instead of a `function` declaration.
 This has nothing to do with closure, but with the dangerous quirks of FiB as discussed in Chapter 6. |

-Because closure is not a snapshot of a value, but rather a live link to a variable, developers sometimes get tripped up trying to use closure to preserve a desired value.
+Because it's so common to mistake closure as value-oriented instead of variable-oriented, developers sometimes get tripped up trying to use closure to snapshot-preserve a value from some moment in time.

 Consider: